byui-cse/cse212-csharp/docs/lesson10/prepare.md

 3. Do something that solves a problem or scenario with your hobbies using the data structure's strength
     * Example: Use a queue to keep track of requests

-The example problem should be a problem where you describe the the problem or the requirements and then show the student how to get to the answer.
+The example problem should be a problem where you describe the problem or the requirements and then show the student how to get to the answer.
 Having C# code chunks in the markdown file is good enough for the example - especially if you include blocks of text in between the code to help the student understand why that data structure helps.

 The problem for the student should include some description of the problem scenario and the requirements for completing it.
 You may give the student a starting project, but it is not required to give them starting code.
 You must include a link to your solution which should be working code.